mkruisbrink/mkruisbrink.github.io/_pages/about.md

 ## Experience

-After graduation, I've been working as an engineer at various well-known reputable international construction/offshore/dredging companies.
+After obtaining my civil engineering degree, I've been working as an engineer at various well-known reputable international construction/offshore/dredging companies.
 In addition to that I started my own company while on an internship in Costa Rica at the time.
-If you [take a look at my resume](/assets/docs/CV_mpkruisbrink.pdf) you can see exactly what I've been up to over the past years.
-I do need to update that file...
+If you [visit my LinkedIn profile](https://www.linkedin.com/in/mkruisbrink/), you can see exactly what I've been up to over the past years.

 >
 | **Degree** | Civil Engineering - Harbour, Coast & Dredging |